 - 50K: 7:00AM Start; 6:45AM prerace briefing; 5:45AM check-in.

-All races start and finish at the spectacular Mt.
+Both races start and finish at the spectacular Mt.
 St. Helens Science & Learning Center, which serves as our base camp and gateway into the Mt.
 Margaret Backcountry.
-All of the races are located inside the boundary of the Mt.
+The races are located inside the boundaries of the Mt.
 St. Helens National Volcanic Monument on the Gifford Pinchot National Forest in Washington State.
 Parking, car camping and use of the Science & Learning Center are included in the race registration fee.

 From Seattle: Follow I-5 S to exit 63.
 Take State Hwy 505 East and follow for 16.4 miles, then turn east onto State Hwy 504 East for 28.2 miles to the Science and Learning Center.

 From Portland: Follow I-5 N to exit 49 in Castle Rock.
 Follow Hwy 504 East for 43.1 miles to the Science and Learning Center.

-The Backcountry Rise will have exclusive use of the MSH Science & Learning Center for race weekend!
-The Science & Learning Center staff have also graciously allowed us to offer car camping in the large paved parking lot for participants the night before the race.
-There is also walk-in camping a short distance from the parking lot that has limited sites, which are first come, first served.
-The Science & Learning Center has plenty of indoor heated space, running water, flush toilets, a kitchen and indoor/outdoor dining area.
+We will have exclusive use of the MSH Science & Learning Center for race weekend!
+Car camping in the large paved parking lot is available for participants the night before the race.
+There is also walk-in field camping a short distance from the parking lot that has sites for 100 people-- first come, first served.
+The Science & Learning Center has plenty of indoor space, running water, flush toilets, a kitchen and indoor/outdoor dining area.
 Lights out will be 9:00PM Friday night, however restroom access is available any time.